Chapter 11: Elisha: Carrying the Mantle of Elijah

 It can be very dangerous to speak God’s prophecies.
 But we must not forget that God’s unconquerable angelic army is fighting for the Philadelphia Church of God.
 We, like Elisha, are going to impact the lives of kings and nations!
 Nothing can stop the living God!

-It was in this context that Elisha sent one of his disciples to King Ahab and Jezebel on that dangerous mission (2 Kings 9:1-8).
+It was in this context that Elisha sent one of his disciples on a dangerous mission (2 Kings 9:1-8).
 The messenger delivered a frightening message, saying that the dogs were going to eat Jezebel (verses 9-10).
 That is exactly what ended up happening (verses 30-37).
 She became dog dung!
 She could no longer deceive and force others to embrace her false religion.

 Jezebel is a type of the great religious whore of Revelation 17.
 So this is really a prophecy of that church’s end.
 It is going to become dog dung!